Data Analytics

 • Strong AI: Solutions are capable of independently recording and analyzing situations beyond concrete tasks and developing a solution.

 The term AI covers numerous methods that are used in analytics and big data projects.
-ROI-EFESO uses problem-specific state-of-the-art methods in Big Data Analytics projects.
+EFESO uses problem-specific state-of-the-art methods in Big Data Analytics projects.
 This includes:

 • Natural Language Processing (NLP) includes methods for speech recognition and generation.
 Well-known applications are interactive vehicle navigation devices or consumer applications such as Alexa and Siri.